210517-Enterprise/demos/week2/README.md

 <br>

 ## `Tuesday`
-:star: For extra practice try the [Chinook Query Challenge](https://github.com/210517-Enterprise/demos/tree/main/week2/chinook-challenge) (*NOT* mandatory)
+:star: For extra practice try the [Chinook Query Challenge](https://github.com/210517-Enterprise/demos/tree/main/week2/chinook-challenge)
 - Explain what SQL is.
   -  What are some SQL RDBMS Vendors?